cloudevents/spec/messagecatalog/spec.md

 #### 4.3.3.
 Add a new message definition version

-A new Message definition or a new version of a Message definition is added to the version collection with a POST on the desired Message definition's path in the Message definitions collection, for instance `/messagecatalog/mygroup/messagedefinitions/myMessage definition`.
+A new Message definition or a new version of a Message definition is added to the version collection with a POST on the message definition collection `/messagecatalog/mygroup/messagedefinitions/`.

-This operation will either create a new Message definition and store the document under the first version identifier assigned by the server or will update the Message definition by assigning a new version to the given document and storing it.
+This operation will either create a new message definition and store the document under the version identifier assigned by the server or will update the message definition by assigning a new version to the given document and storing it.

-The payload of the request is the Message definition document.
-All further attributes such as the `format` indicator are passed either via the query string or as HTTP headers.
+The payload of the request is the message definition version object.

-The ´Content-Type´ for the payload MUST be preserved by the catalog and returned when the Message definition is requested, independent of the format identifier.

 #### 4.3.4.
 Get the latest version of a Message definition

-The latest version of a Message definition is retrieved via a GET on Message definition's path in the Message definitions collection, for instance `/messagecatalog/mygroup/messagedefinitions/myMessage definition`.
+The latest version of a Message definition is retrieved via a GET on Message definition's path in the Message definitions collection, for instance `/messagecatalog/myGroup/messagedefinitions/myMessageDefinition`.

-The returned payload is the Message definition document.
-Further attributes such as the `description` and the `format` indicator are returned as HTTP headers.

-The returned ´Content-Type´ is the same that was passed when the Message definition version was registered.
+The returned payload is the Message definition version object.

 The HEAD method SHOULD also be implemented.